ebi-ait/hca-ebi-wrangler-central/docs/SOPs/Exporting_SOP.md

 8. Wrangler will trigger export by hitting submit and following steps 2-7

 This is likely to evolve as we go, so please note issues with completing this process so we can improve it.

+## notes
+{: .no_toc }

+EBI will export on demand, and notify the Broad will batch import once prior to the monthly release.
+Responsibility for who deletes the contents of the staging area is still being decided.